AMID Logo E-BAY Logo

 Country of Origin Marking in International Shipping

-In international shipping, according to U.S. laws, all international shipping/imported articles must be marked (labeled) with Country of Origin in purpose to protect potential consumers by providing information about where international shipping goods were made, manufactured, grown, etc. Country of Origin marking must be permitted (1), legible (2), and conspicuous (3).
+According to U.S. laws, all international shipping/imported articles must be marked (labeled) with the Country of Origin to protect potential consumers by providing information about where global shipping goods were made, manufactured, grown, etc. Country of Origin marking must be permitted (1), legible (2), and conspicuous (3).

 It also MUST STATE A COUNTRY (not a city or state).
 Some proven abbreviations are allowed, such as U.K., USSR, etc. See 134.45.

 In international shipping, Made in is NOT REQUIRED.
-However, in some situations, MADE IN IS REQUIRE.
-For example, internationally shipping Brazilian nuts must be marked as Made in Brazil.
-I.e., it requires when Country of Origin appears next to U.S. locality or trade name, or something that can be used as objective in front of the internationally shipping product.
+However, in some situations, MADE IN IS REQUIRED.
+For example, Brazilian nuts shipped internationally must be marked as made in Brazil.
+I.e., it is required when the country of origin appears next to a U.S. locality, trade name, or something that can be used as an objective in front of the international shipping product.

 Marking for NAFTA can be in English, Spanish, or French.